 General Information about the J-1 Exchange Visitor Visa

-The J-1 Exchange Visitor visa is a multi-category visa that can be used to sponsor individuals for temporary activities in the US for the purpose of educational and cultural exchange.
+The J-1 Exchange Visitor visa is a multi-category visa within the BridgeUSA exchange program that can be used to sponsor individuals for temporary activities in the US for the purpose of educational and cultural exchange.
 The type of category used will depend on the visa holder's primary activity.

 J-1 Categories for Visiting Scholars